pkhonjum/aca/docs/source/GMM/Management_Personnel.rst

 Chief Executive Officer (CEO) reports directly to the Board of director of the company and has duties and responsible to:

-a) Management overall of business and control direction of business to intend successful of business by follow policies including investment ,capital and control expenses
+a) Management overall of business and control direction of business to intend successful of business by follow policies including investment, capital and control expenses

 b) Development marketing plan for serve company business policies